-Up to five (5) points towards your final raw score in this course will be awarded based on your in-class participation and professionalism during your "law firm duty days" and otherwise.
-The day-to-day calendar for the course allows students to know in advance when their "law firm" is "on call."
-When "on call" as part of the assigned "law firm," you will need to be prepared to discuss, apply, explain, or otherwise grapple with the reading assignment for that day.
-This also might mean being called upon to serve in role as lawyer, client, trial court, appellate judge, etc.
+Up to four (4) points towards your final raw score in this course will be awarded based on your in-class participation and professionalism during your "law firm duty days" and otherwise.
+Your "law firm duty day" will either be Monday, Tuesday, or Wednesday, depending on where your name falls in the alphabet.
+When "on call" as part of the assigned "law firm," you will need to be prepared to discuss, apply, explain, or otherwise grapple with the reading assignment and any problems for that day.
+This could mean being called upon to serve in role as lawyer, client, trial court, appellate judge, etc.

-When you are on call as part of the "duty day law firm," please keep in mind that your job is not just to "be right," but to demonstrate professionalism and facilitate your classmates' understanding of the materials.
-In addition, if you are part of a "law firm" that is on call, you may not simply "pass" when called upon.
+If you are part of the "law firm" on call, you may not simply "pass" when called upon.
 If you do, your participation and professionalism points will be docked accordingly.
-If there is an emergency or other valid excuse that will absolutely prevent you from serving as an expert on a given day, you should let me know in advance so that I can shift your coverage to another day.

-Although I will primarily utilize the "law firm" model to cover course materials, every student is expected to read every assignment, to be prepared for class, and to bring the assigned readings to class every day.
+If there is an emergency or valid excuse that will prevent you from serving as duty day lawyer on a given day, you should let me know in advance.
+And although I will primarily utilize the "law firm" model to cover course materials, every student is expected to read every assignment, to do all assigned problems, to be prepared for class, and to bring the assigned materials to class every day.
 This is a difficult course.
 You will not do well if you do not stay up to date with your readings and periodically assess your comprehension of the materials covered.
-In addition, I will often seek input and participation from students who are not the designated "law firm" and reserve the right to call on any student on any day, whether or not their "law firm" is on call.
+In addition, I will often seek input and participation from students who are not part of the "duty day law firm."